sasjs/cli.sasjs.io/docs/request.md

 sasjs request <sasProgramPath> [additional arguments]
 ```

 `sasProgramPath` - if this has a leading slash (eg /Public/app/folder/servicename) then it must be the full path.
-If it is a relative path (eg path/servicename) then it will be pre-pended with the appLoc - defined in the `sasjs/sasjsconfig.json` file.
+If it is a relative path (eg path/servicename) then it will be pre-pended with the appLoc - defined in the config JSON file.

 Additional arguments may include: